Shivamgupta4651/student-result-visualization/README.md

-# 🧮 Student Result Visualization (Tableau Project)
+# 🧮 Student Result Visualization

 ## 📌 Objective
 This project aims to visualize student academic performance using Tableau dashboards.
 It includes analysis of student marks, subject-wise averages, and grade distribution to help educators identify performance trends and underperforming areas.